ryanputraa/os212/links.md

 explaining the AWK command
 3. [Chapter 6 Sed, awk, and regular expressions](https://eriqande.github.io/eca-bioinf-handbook/sed-awk-and-regular-expressions.html).
 This is a pretty good documentation for awk,sed, and regular expressions

+### Week 02
+1. [C Programming Tutorial for Beginners by freeCodeCamp.com](https://www.youtube.com/watch?v=KJgsSFOSQv0).
+A full introduction to the C programming language
+2. []